JakubHerr/GitFit/docs/documentation.md

 - String User input is generally limited to 20 characters with exception for email and password fields
 - User measurement and weight input are all limited to 6 digits, including 2 decimal places
 - repetition count is limited to a whole number
-- TODO Plan, exercise and workout name must not be blank!
+- Plan, exercise and workout name must not be blank!

 #### Auth
 - User's password must be at least 12 characters long